top of page

 Biography

-Described by Gendai Guitar Magazine as a “poet and a painter, colouring sounds out of the guitar as if his imagination and the guitar were one”, Jack Hancher is a rising star of the classical guitar.
+Described by Gramophone Magazine as a guitarist with “youthful intensity tempered by sophisticated musical intelligence” and Gendai Guitar Magazine as a “poet and a painter, colouring sounds out of the guitar as if his imagination and the guitar were one”, Jack Hancher is a rising star of the classical guitar.
 In 2022, he won the prestigious Gold Medal of the Royal Overseas League Competition at London's Wigmore Hall, becoming just the third guitarist to win the award.
 This was preceded in 2021 by a tour of several European Guitar Festivals as a EuroStrings Artist.

-In 2020, Jack won a string of awards at various guitar competitions, including First Prize at both the Zagreb Guitar Festival Competition and the Plovdiv GuitArt Festival Competition and in 2021, he was awarded Second Prize at the Altamira International Guitar Competition.
-In 2018, Jack performed at Wigmore Hall, London, playing his arrangements of Albeniz’s piano music.
-In 2017, he was accepted onto the International Guitar Foundation (IGF) Young Artists Platform and performed at the IGF London Guitar Festival at Kings Place, London in October that year.
+Jack has won a string of awards at various guitar competitions, including First Prize at both the Zagreb Guitar Festival Competition and the Plovdiv GuitArt Festival Competition and in 2021, he was awarded Second Prize at the Altamira International Guitar Competition.
+In 2018, Jack performed at Wigmore Hall, London, playing his arrangements of Albeniz’s piano music and in 2017, he was accepted onto the International Guitar Foundation Young Artists Platform, performing at Kings Place, London in October that year.

 Jack has given Masterclasses at Conservatoires around Europe, including at the Royal College of Music, London and the Royal Welsh College of Music and Drama, Cardiff.